Scotopic vision: Wavelength sensitivity

 The behavior of the rhodopsin photopigment explains why the human eye cannot resolve lights with different spectral power distributions under low light.
 The reaction of this single photopigment will give the same quanta for 400 nm light and 700 nm light.
 Therefore, this photopigment only maps the rate of absorption and does not encode information about the relative spectral composition of the light.

+In scientific literature, one occasionally encounters the term scotopic lux which corresponds to photopic lux, but uses instead the scotopic visibility weighting function.
+The scotopic luminosity function is a standard function established by the Commission Internationale de l'Éclairage (CIE) and standardized in collaboration with the ISO.

 The maximum scotopic efficacy is 1700 lm/W at 507 nm (compared with 683 lm/W at 555 nm for maximum photopic efficacy).
 While the ratio between scotopic and photopic efficacies is only around 2.5 counted at peak sensitivity the ratio increases strongly below 500 nm.